6.1.2.1 Eligibility for entitlements

 Only dependent partners, children and orphans are eligible for a weekly pension.

-Before entitlements can be paid, it must be established that the claimant A person who applies for WorkCover benefits. was dependent on the deceased worker’s earnings at the time of death.
+Before entitlements can be paid, it must be established that the person was dependent on the deceased worker’s earnings at the time of death.

 See: Who can apply for entitlements | Weekly pension | Lump sum payment